shihabuddin-dev/the-dragon-news/README.md

-Here's a well-structured `README.md` file for your **The Dragon News** React project.
+**The Dragon News** React project.
 This template includes setup instructions, features, and technology used, and it can be customized further as needed:

 ---